thsa/datawarrior/macosx/readme.txt

 5. Verify that folder 'external_data' contains all examples, macros, plugins, etc, that shall be included in dmg.

+6. Make sure that ../datawarrior_all.jar and datawarriorlauncher.jar are up-to-date.

-6. Run script to create datawarrior.dmg from dw_master.dmg by adding all needed files
+7. Run script to create datawarrior.dmg from dw_master.dmg by adding all needed files
    > ./makedmg